abshamrat/webdriverio-cucumber-for-beginner/README.md

 Tests are written in Gherkin syntax that means that you write down what's supposed to happen in a real language.
 All test files are located in ./test/features/* and have the file ending .feature.

 ### Are you thinking about how much predefined steps we have?
-### check the list then start writting test using them
+### Check the list then start writting test using them

 ### Given steps
 - `I open the (url|site) "([^"]*)?"` <br>Open a site in the current browser window/tab